-This podcast provides you with knowledge and essential tips of starting and running a successful contracting business.
+The Contracting Coachcast provides you with knowledge and essential tips for starting and running a successful contracting business.
 Tony Booth is the Contracting Coach and releases a new podcast every weekday.
 Each podcast is packed with tips and guidance on running a successful contracting business.
-He discusses nearly every aspect of being a contractor, including planning a budget, finding the right subcontractors and self-motivation.
+He discusses nearly every aspect of being a contractor, including developing a budget, finding the right subcontractors and self-motivation.

 The Lien Zone

-This podcast comprises of a team of construction lawyers providing knowledge on different legal issues engineering contracts and construction insurance.
+The Lien Zone comprises a team of construction lawyers providing knowledge on different legal issues engineering contracts and construction insurance.
 Miami construction lawyer Alexander Barthet answers some of the most asked questions regarding construction law, liens and contracts on his weekly podcast.
 Barthet breaks down some of the most complicated and confusing aspects of the construction industry for contractors and managers.

 The episodes are short, usually around 15 minutes long, allowing Barthet to directly address specific questions and subjects.
 Some episodes are specific to Florida state law or the Florida construction industry, but most of the legal information Barthet imparts is useful to construction companies nationwide.
 He explores subjects such as what to include in a contract, what are your legal responsibilities on the construction site, and, just as the title implies, everything you need to know about construction liens.